nextgis/docs_toolbox/source/count_tiles.rst

 Inputs:

-* Boundary polygon vector file.
-File with polygons or multipolygons.
-Only frist feature of layer is used.
+* Boundary polygon vector file in OGR format or ZIP-archive with single layer.
+Geometry: polygon or multipolygon.
+Only the frist feature of the layer is used.

 Outputs: